karimarous/Getting_started_with_Terraform_and_AWS_FR/lab24/README.md

 # 1. Import resource created outside Terraform
-1.1 Create an EC2 instance in the default VPC without a key pair in AWS console
+1.1 Create an EC2 instance named **instance-import** in the default VPC without a key pair in AWS console

 1.2 Open **main.tf** and add the following code
 ```